kingwingfly/bevy_quadtree/bevy_quadtree/README.md

 }
 ```

-5. However, you may need manually update collision shapes in some case
+5. However, you may need manually update collision shapes in some cases

 ```rust ignore
 xx.observe(